Credentialing & Enrollment Services

 Credentialing is the process by which a payer or a credentialing verification organization (CVO) acting on the payer’s behalf verifies a provider’s qualifications.
 This includes:

-- Licensure state medical license, DEA registration, state controlled substance registration where applicable
+- Licensure state medical license, DEA registration, state controlled substance registration

 - Board certification – specialty board certification status and expiration dates